Chandrahas21/Compilers/Phase-2/README.md

 ---> Open your terminal and execute the following commands.

----> To compile to code run the following command.
+---> To compile to code go to Test folder and run the following command.

 ```bash
 make